Crowd-AI-Lab/lamp-cap/README.md

 ![Profile Figures Distribution](img/fig_profile-dist.png)

-## Download the SciCap Dataset
+## Download the SciCap Challenge Dataset
 ---
-You can dowload the original SciCap dataset here: [Download Link](https://github.com/tingyaohsu/SciCap/blob/main/README.md) in the "Download the Dataset"
+You can dowload the SciCap Challenge dataset from Hugging Face here: [Download Link](https://huggingface.co/datasets/CrowdAILab/scicap).

 Our LaMP-Cap data is based on metadata files from the SciCap Challenge dataset.
 Each arXiv paper groups its figures together.
 We randomly picked one figure per paper as the target, and the rest became profile figures.
 Our metadata only includes papers with at least two figures (so each target has at least one profile figure).
 This means only part of the original SciCap dataset is included in our data.
 Our metadata files help filter and organize figures for personalized caption generation in our use case.